narula/narula.github.io/_posts/2021-09-23-stablecoins.md

 [^1]: [Messari](https://messari.io/screener) lists USDT at 71B, but [Coinmarketcap](https://coinmarketcap.com/) says $69 as of September 24, 2021.

 There is generally a reasonable understanding of the financial risks involved in stablecoins, particularly around whether the stablecoin is fully backed, and the liquidity of those assets backing it.
 What I have not heard discussed are the technical risks associated with stablecoins, which is what this post covers.
-I specifically focus on stablecoins issued by a centralized entity who custodies backing assets, not decentralized algorithmic stablecoins (such as Dai, issued by MakerDAO), though some of these issues apply to those stablecoins as well.
+I specifically focus on stablecoins issued by a centralized entity who custodies backing assets, not algorithmic stablecoins (such as Dai, issued by MakerDAO), though some of these issues apply to those stablecoins as well.

 Even centralized stablecoins operate as software running on decentralized blockchains, and it’s important to keep in mind that stablecoins involve layers of software that are not used in traditional financial institution activity.
 If this software doesn’t operate safely and securely, or if the decentralized networks don’t operate as expected, there could be a loss of confidence in the stablecoin or even outright theft.
 As it stands now, regulators, issuers, and users of a stablecoin need to understand stablecoin software and the underlying blockchain platforms they run on in order to accurately measure technical and operational risk.